 Professionals with graduate level experience are likely to be more competitive upon entering the workforce.

-The PSM in Biotechnology combines advanced technical courses with a significant component of business courses preparing for work in the biotechnology industrial setting.
+The MS in Biotechnology, a certified Professional Master of Science program, combines advanced technical courses with a significant component of business courses preparing for work in the biotechnology industrial setting.
 A PlusOne degree program can accelerate receipt of a graduate degree and reduce its cost, since in most cases, a PlusOne degree student can earn a graduate degree with only one additional year of study beyond the Bachelor’s.